Vatavuk/verano/README.md

     }
 }
 ```
-Finally we hook things up int the main class.
+Finally we hook things up int the main class and start the application with
+argument --profile=prod or --profile=test.
 ```java
 public class Main {